kubernetes/community/contributors/design-proposals/raw-block-pv.md

   whereas previously it was always a fileystem.
 In addition, the ability to use a raw block device without a filesystem will allow
   Kubernetes better support of high performance applications that can utilize raw block devices directly for their storage.
   For example, MariaDB or MongoDB.

+  Specific use cases around improved usage of storage consumption are included in the use cases listed below as follows:
+  * An admin wishes to expose a block volume to be consumed as a block volume for the user
+  * A user wishes to be specific about the storage consumption and intentionally request a block device
+  * A user wishes to utilitze block storage to fully realize the performance of an application tuned to using block devices
+  * A user wishes to utilize raw block devices for consumption from a virtual machine Future use cases include dynamically provisioning and intelligent discovery of existing devices, which this proposal sets the foundation for more fully developing these methods to enable block volume consumption.

 # Design Overview